 The FDA does not recommend special care for women with breast implants (nor does it recommend removing implants) .
 However, if you have breast implants and feel any pain around the implants or have other problems, see your health care provider.

 Learn about the strengths and weaknesses of different types of studies.
 See how this risk factor compares with other risk factors for breast cancer.
-Study selection criteria: Prospective cohort studies with at least 40 breast cancer cases.
+Study selection criteria: Prospective cohort studies with at least 40 breast cancer cases and meta-analyses.
 Table note: The standardized incidence ratios below compare the incidence of breast cancer among women with breast implants to incidence in the general population.
 A standardized incidence ratio above 1 indicates an increased risk among women with breast implants.
 A standardized incidence ratio below 1 indicates a decreased risk.